Elon Musk greeted with flattery and feasts during China trip | Technology

 Elon Musk greeted with flattery and feasts during China trip

 Since landing in Beijing on Tuesday, the Tesla Inc chief executive has met with China's foreign, commerce and industry ministers and has dined with Zeng Yuqun, chairman of top battery supplier CATL.
-While little is known of those discussions - the industry ministry has only said Musk and its head Jin Zhuanglong exchanged views about the development of electric vehicles and connected cars - that hasn't stopped an outpouring of enthusiasm for Musk on Chinese social media.
+While little is known of those conversations - the industry ministry only said Musk and its head exchanged views about the development of electric vehicles and connected cars while the commerce ministry announced he discussed Tesla's development in China with its head - that hasn't stopped an outpouring of enthusiasm for Musk on Chinese social media.

 - Country: